 Even the most loyal and competent employees can face the dreaded pink slip.
 And moving on can take time, motivation and support.
 Here are seven tips for coping with job loss.

-Going through a layoff or other job loss is rarely a pleasant experience.
-Stress, confusion and even depression can result.
+Going through a layoff or other job loss is never a pleasant experience.
 Your confidence can drop, and your motivation to move on may be temporarily zapped.
 But keep things in perspective.
 Losing your job is a setback, to be sure, but there are proven strategies to make it through this tough transition.
 Coping with job loss can be much less difficult when you have a plan to bounce back:

 There’s no need to fight those feelings of defeat and disappointment you’ll likely have immediately after losing your job.
 It's much like a grieving period: Don't repress these thoughts only to have them resurface later.
 That’s not to say you should dwell on them, but everyone needs a little time to heal.

-You may need some moments of solitude while coping with job loss, but don’t isolate yourself.
-Friends and family can make a big difference.
-Being around supportive, positive people can help keep you hopeful and focused while you look for your next job.
+Friends and family can make a big difference in helping you cope with a job loss.
+Staying in close touch with supportive, positive people can keep you hopeful and focused while you look for your next job.

 3. Re-evaluate your options

-The fact is that you have more experience in your field than you did when you applied for your previous job, so update your resume and consider applying for positions that might not have been a fit before.
+The fact is that you have more experience in your field than you did when you applied for your previous job, so be thoughtful and strategic as you update your resume.
 You also have a chance to step back and look at the bigger picture.
 Were you truly happy in your previous job?
-Or can you visualize yourself doing something different?
+Or can you visualize yourself changing careers and doing something different?
 Think about where your interests lie and how your life experience, work background and education can serve those passions.

 4. Catch up on career development

 If you do want to continue in the same field, maybe it’s time to consider that certification you’ve thought about getting, or to dive into some continuing education.
 Many industries, such as accounting, require ongoing professional development, so why not meet those requirements while you have the time?